NHSDTC - Most Frequently Asked Questions

 QUESTION #3 - How Does Our Drill Unit Get Invited to Attend the NHSDTC?

 Every year in late September, a magazine is mailed by Sports Network International to every JROTC unit in the world.
-This magazine (IDR) maintains an official invitation for your JROTC program to petition to enter the Nationals.
+This magazine (DrillNATION) maintains an official invitation for your JROTC program to petition to enter the Nationals.
 Any unit in the world is eligible to enter.
 Submission of the School Registration Form and the School Registration Fee constitutes a valid petition for entry into the Nationals.

 QUESTION #4 - What Determines Who Gets Accepted Into The Nationals?